mihailgaberov/mihail-gaberov.eu/src/pages/sherlock-and-anagrams/index.md

 ---
 This post is going to get you through my solution of a coding challenge called "Sherlock and Anagrams".
 You may take a look at it in [HackerRank](https://www.hackerrank.com/challenges/sherlock-and-anagrams/).
-I spent half a day (or maybe more) trying to solve it, with JavaScript.
+I spent a lot of time trying to solve it, with JavaScript.
 When I tried to google it, I could not find a decent JS solution.
 I found just one and it was not working correctly.
 Also any explanations were completely out of the question.
 That's why I decided to write an article about it and try to put some nice and easy to digest explanations along the way.
 Keep reading now!

 ⚠ CAUTION: _I will roll out my solution below with short explanations about each of the steps.
 If you want to give a try yourself, please stop here and go to HackerRank site_.